ocaml/ocamlbuild/manual/manual.md

-have a small OCaml project (program or library), chances are you can directly invoke ocamlbuild to automatically discover the various source files and dependencies, and build executables, library archives or documentations with one-line commands -- in simple cases you don't need to write a configuration file at all.
+have a small OCaml project (program or library), chances are you can directly invoke ocamlbuild to automatically discover the various source files and dependencies, and build executables, library archives or documentation with one-line commands -- in simple cases you don't need to write a configuration file at all.

 A few examples of quick ocamlbuild commands: